aregtech/areg-sdk/docs/DEVELOP.md

 }
 ```

-In this example:
+In this example, it is designed _model_:
+- a model named `"ServiceModel"`;
+- a thread named `"Thread1"` and no watchdog;
-- Defined model, with dynamic _role_ name.
+  - a component `ServiceClient` with dynamic _role_ name, which starts with `"ServiceClient"`;
-- In the function `main()` initialized internals and instantiated component that uses _Public_ service.
+  - a declaration of dependency on service `"ServiceComponent"`.

+Same as in previous examples, in the `main()` function:
+1. The application initializes internals `Application::initApplication( )`.
+2. The loads model to start service in `Application::loadModel(_modelName)`.
-- Wait for _quit_ signal to exit application.
+3. The application wait for _quit_ signal calling `Application::waitAppQuit(NECommon::WAIT_INFINITE)`.

-> 💡 For this particular project, multiple instances of service clients can be started.
-Each process generates unique _role_ name of the component when runs code `const std::string   _client( NEUtilities::generateName("ServiceClient").getString() )`.
-This makes possible to start multiple client applications, where each of them uses `"ServiceComponent"` service provided in process `serviceproc`.
-The _Public_ components must have unique names within same network formed by `mcrouter`.
+4. The application unloads model and stops service in `Application::unloadModel(_modelName)`.
+5. The application releases internals in `Application::releaseApplication()` and exits with result 0.

+> 💡 In this particular project, the _role_ name of client component has dynamic name, which is changing on each start.
+The declaration `const std::string   _client( NEUtilities::generateName("ServiceClient").getString() )` generates a name with timestamp, so that each new application start generate new name.
+This will help to run  multiple instances of client application in parallel or one after another.

 ### Make the build

 The created projects can be built with the help of `MS Visual Studio`, `Eclipse`, `Make` command line tool, `CMake` command line tool, etc. Here it is not considered creating projects for MS Visual Studio and Eclipse.
 The appropriate project files for the mentioned IDE can be found in each project folder of [00_helloservice](../examples/00_helloservice).
-Here is considered how to create `Makefiles` and compile projects.
-The following folders should have `Makefile` file:
+Here considered creating `Makefiles` and compile projects.

+*The following folders should have `Makefile` file:*
 ```
 helloservice/Makefile